yilozt/yilozt.github.io/content/posts/clk-drive-flip-flop/index.en.md

 ---
 title: "Clock-triggered Flip-flop"
 date: 2023-03-31T15:09:02+08:00
-draft: true
-summary: The structure of clock-triggered RS Flip flop, D flip flop, T flip flop, JK flip flop.
+summary: Notes about the structure of clock-triggered RS flip-flop, D flip-flop, T flip-flop, and JK flip-flop.
 ---

 # Clock-Triggered RS Flip-flop

-We have discussed the [basic RS flip-flop](../rs-flip-flop/) that can remember one bit information.
-If we add two **NAND** gates on it, then we can control the on/off state of flip-flop:
+We have discussed the [basic RS flip-flop](../rs-flip-flop/) that can remember one bit of information.
+If we add two **NAND** gates to it, then we control the on/off state of flip-flop:

 <img style="max-width:400px;" src="./clk-drive-rs-flip-flop.svg"/>

-Now we get a **clock-triggered flip-flop**.
-Here the $CLK$ is a `on/off` signal:
+Now we have a **clock-triggered flip-flop**.
+Here, the $CLK$ is an `on/off` signal:

 * $CLK = 0$, **component is turn off**

-  Obtaining $
+  We obtain $
   \begin{cases} S_D = \overline{0\cdot S} = 1 \\\\ R_D = \overline{0 \cdot R} = 1 \end{cases}
-  $ , the RS Flip flop doesn't respond the changes from input.
+  $ , and the RS Flip-flop does not respond to any changes in input.

 * $CLK = 1$, **component is working**

-  Obtaining $
+  We obtain $
   \begin{cases} S_D = \overline{1\cdot S} = \overline{S} \\\\ R_D = \overline{1 \cdot R} = \overline{R} \end{cases}
-  $ , the RS Flip flop responds the changes of input
+  $ , the RS Flip-flop responds to any changes of input.

-Now we can obtain $Q^{next}$ from basic RS flip-flop when
+We can obtain $Q^{next}$ from basic RS flip-flop when
-$CLK$ is high-level:
+$CLK$ is in the high-level:

 $$
 \begin{aligned}